History of the Russian Federation: Campaigns

+Results of the first round of the 1996 Russian presidential elections, 3 July 1996.
+Provinces with majority won by Yeltsin in black, provinces with majority won by Zyuganov in red.

 Support from the oligarchs was also crucial to Yeltsin's reelection campaign.
 The "loans for shares" giveaway took place in the run-up to the 1996 presidential election—at a point when it had appeared that Zyuganov might defeat Yeltsin.
 Yeltsin and his entourage gave the oligarchs an opportunity to scoop up some of Russia's most desirable assets in return for their help in his reelection effort.
 The oligarchs, in turn, reciprocated the favor.

 In the spring of 1996, with Yeltsin's popularity at a low ebb, Chubais and Yeltsin recruited a team of six leading Russian financiers and media barons (all oligarchs) who bankrolled the Yeltsin campaign with $3 million and guaranteed coverage on television and in leading newspapers directly serving the president's campaign strategy.
 The media painted a picture of a fateful choice for Russia, between Yeltsin and a "return to totalitarianism."
 The oligarchs even played up the threat of civil war if a Communist were elected president.

 In the outlying regions of the country, the Yeltsin campaign relied on its ties to other allies—the patron-client ties of the local governors, most of whom had been appointed by the president.

 The Zyuganov campaign had a strong grass-roots organization, but it was simply no match for the financial resources and access to patronage that the Yeltsin campaign could marshal.

+Results of the second round of the 1996 Russian presidential elections, 3 July 1996.
+Provinces with majority won by Yeltsin in black, provinces with majority won by Zyuganov in red.

 Yeltsin campaigned energetically, dispelling concerns about his health, exploiting all the advantages of incumbency to maintain a high media profile.
 To assuage voters' discontent, he made the claim that he would abandon some unpopular economic reforms and boost welfare spending, end the war in Chechnya, pay wage and pension arrears, and abolish military conscription (he did not live up to his promises after the election, except for ending the Chechen war, which was halted for 3 years).
 Yeltsin's campaign also got a boost from the announcement of a $10 billion loan to the Russian government from the International Monetary Fund.

 Grigory Yavlinsky was the liberal alternative to Yeltsin and Zyuganov.
 He appealed to a well-educated middle class that saw Yeltsin as an incompetent alcoholic and Zyuganov as a Soviet-era throwback.
 Seeing Yavlinsky as a threat, Yeltsin's inner circle of supporters worked to bifurcate political discourse, thus excluding a middle ground—and convince voters that only Yeltsin could defeat the Communist "menace."
 The election became a two-man race, and Zyuganov, who lacked Yeltsin's resources and financial backing, watched helplessly as his strong initial lead was whittled away.